danielhones/alchemy/docs/method.md

 </center>

 **Whole steps and half steps**<br>
 The smallest interval that exists in Western (I don't mean country and western) music is the half step.
 The next smallest interval is a whole step.
-Two half steps, as you would hope, do in fact make one whole step.
+Two half steps, as you would hope, make one whole step.
 On certain instruments, it's possible to play pitches that are in between the 12 pitches we are used to hearing.
 In this case, there are intervals smaller than a half step.
 For our purposes, we don't need to be concerned with hearing pitches that are in between the 12 we know because they usually end up just sounding out of tune.
 If you decide later on that you want to develop your ear for intonation or microtones (as the in between pitches are called), you can find other methods and tools to practice that.
 In this program, all notes are in tune.

 **The piano keyboard**<br>
 <center>![Piano keyboard](img/piano_keyboard.png "2 octave keyboard")</center>